-Consequences for failing to comply with the Protocol
+Consequences for failing to comply with the Protocol for Debt Claims

 If creditors disregard the Protocol, the courts may sanction them by applying costs penalties.
 For example, they may be ordered to pay the debtor’s costs or be unable to recover their own costs.
 It’s important to remember that the courts have a broad discretion when it comes to awarding costs and compliance with the Protocol will be one factor which influences their discretion.

 Failure to comply with the Protocol may also cause delay, as any proceedings commenced in breach of the Protocol may be held in abeyance while the Protocol is followed.

 Finally, failure to comply with the Protocol may mean the creditor is unable to claim interest, or that recovery is limited to a reduced rate.

 However, it’s important to note that the Protocol states “The court will consider whether all parties have complied in substance with the terms of the Protocol and is not likely to be concerned with minor or technical infringements, especially where the matter is urgent”.

 The introduction of the new debt recovery Protocol will make it more onerous for businesses to recover unpaid debts from individuals and sole traders.
 More information is required to be provided to debtors in specific formats and debtors must be allowed more time before proceedings can be commenced, which can delay payment considerably.

 This can be frustrating for creditors and a review of credit control processes may be necessary for some businesses.
 The Protocol may also increase the frequency of creditors using statutory demands to recover undisputed debts over the insolvency threshold of £5,000.